mariherigstad/mariherigstad.github.io/people.md

 ---

 ## Current students
-BSc/Erasmus students on final year projects on carbon monoxide impact on development and on impact of carbon monoxide on markers of vascular disease.
+BSc and Erasmus students working on final year projects.
+Projects include investigating the impact of carbon monoxide on an avian model of development, and studying the effect of carbon monoxide on cerebrovascular markers of vascular disease in a population of smokers exposed to carbon monoxide long-term (in collaboration with Oxford Brookes University).

 ## Past PhD students
 Emmanuel Debrah worked on cerebral mechanisms of breathlessness and its reliefs, with a particular focus on the role of the insula.
 He completed his PhD in Clinical Respiratory Physiology at Oxford Brookes University in 2016.